-Growing up in the western most territory of the western most country in Europe, I had little or no chances to experience Islamic religion or culture.
+Growing up in the western most territory in Europe, I had little or no chances to experience Islamic religion or culture.

-So in a way the oriental-inspired famous sights in Istanbul were the perfect place to get a first taste.
 Hearing the call to prayer coming from the loudspeakers coming on the minarets of every mosque in unison.
 Seeing people washing themselves outside as a preparation to pray.
 The unique architecture inside.
-This was much more than just plain curiosity.
-I definitely needed this experience in my life!
+Regardless of your religion (if any), it’s definitely worth to do your fair share your mosque-hopping.

-Deciding which unusual or unique things to do in Istanbul and particularly which mosques to visit can be a overwhelming task.
-Based on architectural and historic reasons, some of them stand out.
-Whether you are Muslim or not, these are absolutely must visit places when you are in Istanbul.
-Here is the fantastic four.
+Deciding which unusual or unique things to do in Istanbul and particularly which mosques to visit can be a overwhelming task, but some of them stand out.

 Although the New Mosque is one of the defining features of the skyline of Istanbul, this mosque is often overlooked by visitors.
 Don’t do it.
 This mosque has a special charm.
 You can just stand in the front doors with the Bosphorus right in front of you, and watch the crazy spectacle of the seagulls, ferry boats and the fishermen in Galata Bridge.
 It’s pure charm and enough of a reason to visit it in my book.